 Keeping them on

-It can be difficult to keep hearing aids on your child - especially toddlers and children who have not worn them consistently since infancy.
-But if your child resists hearing aids or frequently pulls them off, there are some good tactics to make hearing aids more comfortable.
+It can be difficult to keep hearing aids on your child, especially toddlers and children who have not worn them consistently since infancy.
+Ifyour child resists hearing aids or frequently pulls them off, there are some good tactics to make hearing aids more comfortable.
 Here are some ideas:

 - Put the hearing aids on your child while you're working on a fun activity together, during which he or she will be less interested in pulling them out or off.

-- Try a soft headbands that you can secure over the hearing aids--make sure the microphone isn't covered.
+- Try a soft headband that you can secure over the hearing aids, but make sure the microphone isn't covered.

 - Use special clips to keep the hearing aid attached to your child's clothes.
 Even if the hearing aid is pulled off, you won't lose the expensive devices.